Adolis García Preview, Player Props: Rangers vs. Mariners

-The Texas Rangers, including Adolis Garcia (.400 on-base percentage in past 10 games, 73 points above season-long percentage), battle starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Saturday at 7:15 PM ET.
+On Sunday, Adolis Garcia (.390 on-base percentage in past 10 games, 62 points above season-long percentage) and the Texas Rangers play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 3:10 PM ET.

 Sportsbook Promo Codes